 The park has a number of unexcavated Mayan Temple Mounds, Consisting of 11 structures, with two pyramid mounds, a formal cluster and two aguadas (water reservoirs).
 Artifacts found here include a hammer stone, pottery shreds, 2 crushed vases, effigy censer, a mortar cup and one light green stone bead.
 The site was occupied during the Post Classic Period (late 800/early 900AD).
 Several rare and threatened wildlife species seek refuge in the park, they include the Jaguar, Puma, Jaguarondi, Ocelot, Margay, Yucatan Black Howler Monkey, Spider Monkey, and Baird’s Tapir.
 A birdwatchers paradise, it has well over 200 different species of birds including Toucans, Trogons, Oreoles, Woodpeckers, Owls, Tanagers, Hummingbirds, Great Curassow, Crested Guan and Keel-Billed Motmot.

 There is so much to discover in the Mayflower Bocawina National Park that many will want to spend more than a day.
 Bocawina Rainforest Resort and Adventures, is situated within the park so visitors can explore and fill their days with adventure, then relax and enjoy comfortable lodging by night.
-The lodge has a range of accommodations to cater to your budget: ,stay in one of the beautiful deluxe suites or the more affordable Maya Rooms.
-Onsite at the lodge the award-winning Wild Fig Restaurant whose menu is inspired by”farm to table fresh” using fruit and vegetables grown on the property or sourced from local farmers.
+The area has several lodges with a range of accommodations to cater to your budget, stay in a beautiful deluxe suite or the more affordable Maya Rooms.
+Onsite at the park.
+Enjoy varied menus inspired by “farm to table fresh” using fruit and vegetables grown on the property or sourced from local farmers.